-Email deliverability and marketing leader with over 10 years of experience leading top brands with cutting edge, digital & traditional marketing strategies.
+Email marketing and inbox deliverability should not be a source of stress.
+Call me to restore your email engagement, increase your email marketing conversions, and get back to growing your business.
+I'm an email marketing leader with over 15 years of experience leading top brands with cutting edge, digital & traditional marketing strategies.
 Entrepreneur, ideator, & connector.
 Schedule a call for practical and actionable insights for your business.
 I have experience in Lean Startup methodology and Business Model Canvas.
 Areas of expertise: - Deliverability, ReturnPath, sender reputation, and engagement best practices. - Spam folder avoidance. - Email engagement optimization - Email marketing strategy - Email creative best practices. - A/B creative, subject line or copy testing process and strategies. - Mobile email best practices. - Email list building strategies and best practices. - Social media retargeting strategies. - Targeting, trigger, and cadence best practices. - Small business marketing strategy development. - Small business brand development. - Small business local marketing digital strategies (SEO, content, social, etc) Schedule a call and let me know how I can help!

 Ultimately, you need to focus on delivering value and communicating this value clearly.
 Here are some ideas: